-Depreciable capital assets decreased by \$1.2 million in the current year.
-Current year depreciation decreased the account balance by \$1.4 million which was offset by \$0.2 million in current year capital asset additions.
+Depreciable capital assets decreased \$1.2 million in the current year.
+Current year depreciation accounted for \$1.3 million of that decrease, which was offset by \$159.5 thousand in current year capital asset additions.

-In fiscal year 2016 net position increased by \$1.1 million.
-The change is primarily due to an increase in Operating/Capital Grants and Contributions and Investment Earnings and a decrease of overall Expenditures (mainly in Instruction and Maintenance and Operation Functions).
+In fiscal year 2017, the overall net position increased by \$263.3 thousand.
+The change is primarily due to an increase in operating grants and contributions and grants and contributions not restricted to specific programs.

 Table 1, Statement of Net Position, provides the perspective of the School District as a whole.
+Table 2 shows the Change in Net Position for the year.